 An L-Bracket is made for quick changes in your camera's orientation.
 The R3 has a vertical grip built in, making an L-bracket a wise choice when switching orientation.

 This makes it easier to mount and dismount the camera on a tripod too.

 Lastly, it protects the camera from bumps and accidents.
 It might just be on two side, but it is better than nothing.

-If you are considering an L-bracket for your Canon EOS R3, checkout the ProMediaGear PLX4T Universal L-Bracket.
-It fits mirrorless cameras with vertical grips without blocking the fully-articulating screen.
+If you are considering an L-bracket for your Canon EOS R3, checkout the ProMediaGear PLCR3 L-Bracket.
+It is custom fit for this camera.

 Carbon Fiber Tripod

 A durable tripod is a must-have for wildlife photographers.
 The ProMediaGear 424L Carbon Fiber Tripod checks all the right boxes when it comes to a tripod.

 This carbon fiber tripod is lightweight, durable, and can handle all the tough terrain that a wildlife photographer would face.

 However, it is not as small as other tripods.
 But that is just the only caveat compared to all the great features it brings.

 If you need camera support for tight places, then a carbon fiber monopod is the one for you.